If you need urgent mental health support

 • feeling irritable.

-All of these feelings should pass after the stressful situation is over.
-If they don't pass, it may be a sign that you are too stressed.
+These should pass after the stressful situation is over.
+If they don't, you may be more stressed than you realise.

 • feeling overwhelmed or unable to cope